-Built in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among the landmarks in Southern California.
-See incredible light shows at the Oschin Planetarium, which puts to use the latest technology.
-Outside the observatory, you'll find sweeping views of the nearby area that are breathtaking during the day as well as at night.
-Exhibits and planetarium shows will fascinate visitors.
+Rendered in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among landmarks in Southern California.
+See incredible light shows at the Oschin Planetarium, which puts the latest technology through the paces.
+Outside the observatory, you are accorded sweeping views of the nearby area, which is breathtaking during the day as well as at night.
+Exhibits and planetarium shows fascinate visitors.
 Some visitors might recognize the observatory as the site where the climax of Rebel Without a Cause was filmed.
-On clear nights take advantage of the free public telescopes to see the stars up close.
+On clear nights, take advantage of the free public telescopes to see the stars up close.

 Located in beautiful Griffith Park and given to the City of Los Angeles as a gift in 1896, the Greek Theater is an outdoor concert venue you must experience while staying in L.A.
 Though it can seat more than 6,000 patrons, you may never again enjoy such a truly intimate setting for listening to one of your favorite performers.
 Surrounded by trees, the space offers outstanding acoustics.
 Whether you prefer classical music, rock, easy listening or jazz, you'll love this place.
 Ticket prices vary widely and can often be somewhat expensive.
 Depending on the time of year, you'll probably want to bring along a sweater or jacket, since you'll be seated outdoors in a city that can get a bit chilly in the evenings.
 On show nights the box office remains open for 30 minutes before the show.